foxcpp/maddy/docs/reference/auth/netauth.md

 OPTIONAL.

-Group that entities must posess to be able to use maddy services.
+Group that entities must possess to be able to use maddy services.
 This can be used to provide email to just a subset of the entities present in NetAuth.